MILMEGA

 MILMEGA is a company specializing in designing and manufacturing high-power amplifiers for electromagnetic compatibility (EMC) testing.
 Headquartered in Ryde on the Isle of Wight in England, MILMEGA mainly provides broadband amplifier products with frequency ranges from 80 MHz to 8 GHz, with power levels from 30W - 1kW.

 History

 Founded in 1987 by Dr John Yelland, MILMEGA's first design was a contract to deliver a narrow-band amplifier to meet the requirements of a medical product used in the treatment of prostate cancer.

 MILMEGA went onto design and manufacture high-power amplifiers for commercial and government applications.

-Milmega was first sold in 1997 to an american company.
+MILMEGA was first sold in 1997 to Thermo Voltek an American company.

 In 2004, the company was acquired by its management team in a management buyout (MBO) in part financed by venture capital funding from South East Growth Fund.

 Since the MBO the company has invested in the field of wide bandgap transistor technologies, specifically, silicon carbide transistor (SiC) and gallium nitride transistor (GaN) technologies.